Frequently Asked Questions

 - Requires the purchase of a textbook.

-- Requires students to use CCSNH e-mail, the CCSNH Student Information System (SIS) and Blackboard (the learning management system).
+- Requires students to use CCSNH e-mail, the CCSNH Student Information System (SIS) and Canvas (the learning management system).

 - Includes a student orientation to online learning